 There are several areas of woodland listed on the Ancient Woodland Inventory (AWI) within 300m of the scheme.
-These areas are all recorded as 'Ancient (of seminatural origin'.
-The nearest area of AWI woodland lies approximately 7m west of the scheme (Scotland's Environment).
+These areas consist of a combination of 'Ancient (of semi-natural origin)' and 'Other (on Roy map)'.
+The nearest area of AWI woodland is 5.33ha in size and lies approximately 180m east of the scheme (Scotland's Environment).
+Works will be restricted to the A82 carriageway boundary and will not involve any tree-felling, therefore no impacts to AWI woodland are anticipated.